-This project is the starting point of a new way to design and develop products in which not only environmental friendly materials are used.
+This project is the starting point of a new way to design and develop products in which only environmental friendly materials are used.
 “Identity 560” is the first fully recyclable product in which it is possible to go back to the initial molecules and use the recovered material for the next generation of products without losing any material performance.

 The design of the lamp is carried out by Jorn Behage, a sustainable product designer and co-owner of Arapaha.

 The goal of this project is to develop a fully recyclable desk lamp made mainly on self-reinforced bio-composites based on polylactic acid (PLA).
 PLA is a natural polyester where it is possible to reverse the polymerization and bring the material back to its original building blocks.
 Because of these properties, the composite provides the possibility to use a fully recyclable material for the application in durable goods.
 Once the molecules are recovered in a recycling process they can be re-used in a next generation of products without losing the original properties.

 The concept of “Identity 560” combines local cultures with high-tech materials and design.